lahoylaa/Tavel-App/README.md

 # 1 Abstract

 Travel and overall tourism today is more popular and possible than ever before.
-With the overwhelming amount of places to go which include countless<br />restaurants, landmarks, and so much more, it can be difficult to plan an itinerary based on your goals on a vacation.
+With the overwhelming amount of places to go, which include countless<br />restaurants, landmarks, and so much more, it can be difficult to plan an itinerary based on your goals on a vacation.
 Travel Wiki looks to aid in the search<br />for the perfect trip, offering extensive information on attractions close to your destination.

 # 2 Introduction